mbeauv/flash-message-redux/README.md

 # flash-message-redux

-Module defining Redux actions and reducers to to store an global application level message.
+Library defining Redux actions and a reducer to to store a global application level message.
 This is akin to a toast message or a flash message if you are familiar with Ruby on Rails.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing